 This was an established church that used curriculum for all of their classes.
 For years – members of this church had gathered together to be told what to think by someone who had spent hours studying a lesson so they could tell them what to think.

 The Jesus Experience

 This is not what Jesus did.
-Jesus made the disciples think.
+Jesus made the disciples (and others) think.
 He made them decide.
 He made them discuss what they thought.
 And (hold on now) he let them live with the consequences of thinking badly and making mistakes.
 He let them learn experientially.